On some Grothendieck expansions: Expansions for quasi-dominant involutions

 Extending this example, let \be w_{ij} := (i, j)(i+1,j-1)(i+2,j-2)\cdots (i+k,j-k) \in \Ivex\ee for any integers $1\leq i<j$ where $k=\lfloor\tfrac{j-i-1}{2}\rfloor$.
 Computer calculations support the following conjecture.
 The case when $i=1$ has been checked for all $j\leq 11$.

 \begin{conjecture} One has $\supp(\GC_{w_{ij}}) = \cB^+(w_{ij})$ if $i=1$ or $j-i$ is odd. \end{conjecture}

-When $i>1$ and $j-i$ is even, the set $\cB^+(w_{ij})$ can be much larger than $\supp(\GC_{w_{ij}})$.
-We do not have any conjecture for $\supp(\GC_{w_{ij}})$ in these cases, or for the values of $\GC_{w_{ij}}$ in general.
+In the examples we have computed when $i>1$ and $j-i$ is even, the set $\supp(\GC_{w_{ij}})$ can be a proper subset of $\cB^+(w_{ij})$ with much smaller cardinality.
+We do not have any specific conjecture for $\supp(\GC_{w_{ij}})$ in these cases (apart from it being a subset of $\cB^+(w_{ij})$, as asserted in Conjecture~\ref{b+conj}), or for the values of $\GC_{w_{ij}}$.
 This set of coefficients can be quite complicated, although its maximum seems to be a central binomial coefficient; see Figure~\ref{values-fig}.